andr3wli/ecoscope_datascience_workshops/README.md

 # ECOSCOPE at the University of British Columbia

-This is the source the "ECOSCOPE: Data Science Workshop" book (still under development).
+This is the source for the "ECOSCOPE: Data Science Workshop" book (still under development).

 ## How to setup and build